PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 removes pruned intermediate layouts together with their tensors.
 The legacy raw rewrite remains available as a compatibility wrapper target.

+The adjacent float-only `Maximum(data, scalar-zero) → Relu` canonicalization is owned by the same graph cleanup family.
+Its input2-only constant guard and FLOAT16/FLOAT32 restriction remain unchanged.
+Production invokes `run_maximum_zero_relu_cleanup` at the original terminal position with stable ID `canonicalize.maximum_zero_relu`; indexed input mutation, LayoutState-aware pruning, transaction rollback, precondition skip, and internal diagnostics use the same contracts as scalar zero-to-one clamp cleanup.
+The legacy lowerer symbol delegates to the family implementation.

 Squeeze/Reshape identity cleanup also uses the differential graph index.
 It normalizes explicit or inferred squeeze axes, proves the squeezed and restored shapes, rewires only consumers of the round-trip output, then removes both